About Me.

 Youngstown State University

-M.A. in English (Emphasis Areas: Linguistics, Rhetoric & Composition)
+M.A. in English (Emphasis Areas: Sociolinguistics, Rhetoric & Composition)

 Thesis: Gender and Politeness